pactumjs/pactum/docs/api-testing.md

 ##### expectJsonSchema

-Allows validation of schema of a JSON.
+Allows validation of the schema of a JSON.
 See [json-schema](https://json-schema.org/learn/) for more usage details.

 ```javascript
 it('get people', async () => {